 🛠 Hardware Fix

-Seeing "USB Device Not Recognized" means your computer cannot detect your USB device.
+Seeing "USB Device Not Recognized" usually means your computer cannot detect or communicate with a connected USB device.

 What This Error Means

-When you plug in a USB device, your computer should detect it automatically.
+When you plug in a USB device, your computer should automatically detect it and install the correct driver.

-ℹ️ This is usually a connection or driver issue.
+ℹ️ This issue is usually caused by connection problems, driver errors, or power issues.

 Why This Happens